-Our 12 or 16-day Vets Go Wild modules are aimed at students undertaking veterinary and wildlife based programs at university.
-The course provides training in the care of animals at Amakhala Game Reserve and The Addo Elephant National Park both located in the Eastern Cape, South Africa.
+Our 12 or 16-day Vets Go Wild modules are aimed at students undertaking veterinary and wildlife based programs at university and qualified vets/vet nurses.
+The course provides training in the care of animals located on various Game Reserves in the Eastern Cape of South Africa.
 Animals that you are likely to be working hands on with include Rhino, African Buffalo, Big Cats, Cheetah, Giraffe and more.

 - 1. Dr William Fowlds' vet team is with the group for all activities, so a vet is always the primary facilitator